sikthehedgehog/dragon/doc/bugs.md

 * The hitbox for the magic dust is ridiculous, you can even hit enemies *from behind you*.
 Needs to be seriously fixed.

+    * Even further, it seems knights are practically immune to magic if they're facing away from you?
+(OK, more like you need to be extremely close to them, not a problem when they face towards you)

 * Jumping off a slope makes Merlina go down a few pixels first.
 More often than not you can't even *tell* this, but I wonder if it'll ever backfire elsewhere.

 * Sometimes Merlina snaps to the ceiling when jumping into it.
 While again usually not noticeable, it implies some collision code is using the wrong values somewhere.